tranquyenbk173/ML_DS_Training/[Section_2]KMeans/README.md

 ## KMeans

-This KMeans runs with 20 cluster
+This KMeans runs with 20 clusters
 The method to initialize is random try with several seed value and choose the best one